janeyrinn/karmayoga/README.md

 5. Each page will have a 'sticky' navbar

-        - White with black text or the reverse
+        - High contrast between text and background.
         - Text logo on the left, or removed on smaller screens
-        - a central search bar
+        - A central search bar
         - Menu options in the center or to the left on mobile
         - The logo will route back to the home page
         - Menu options will change to color on hover & envoke a pointer